mopdoc/sap-automated-deployment-scripts/sapbastionsetup/README.md

-# Automation script for SAP BASTION and STORAGE Initial setup installation using Terraform and Ansible integration.
+# Automation script for SAP BASTION and STORAGE initial setup installation using Terraform

 ## Description